0xharib/0xharib.github.io/_posts/2023-05-19-your-design-partners-are-a-blurse.md

 ![Excited PV HV]({{ site.baseurl }}/assets/images/2023/excitedpvhb.png)

-In hindsight though this would come back to hurt us.
+In hindsight though this would confuse & mislead us.

 ## The Curse